What Does Coyote Poop Look Like? (Identify Coyote Scat)

 Get a free quote from top pest control companies in your area.

-Along with that, if the scat has long, curly tapering ends, then there is a good chance that this is coyote feces.
+Also, if the scat has long, curly tapering ends, then there is a good chance that this is coyote feces.

 See Also: What Do Fox Droppings Look Like?